How do you typically handle evictions as a landlord?

 Back Rent Owed is reported to the Credit Bureaus and goes on the tenant’s credit file

-My last experience was a tenant that I served a 14 day notice to and they ultimately moved out within the 14 days though the tenant still owes me a lot of money.
-I have since sued in small claims court and will actually be there this week to inform the judge that the tenant who did not show up to the hearing has defaulted on the judgement to pay and I will be sending a constable to serve a civil arrest warrant (capias) and I’ll continue my fight…
+My last experience was a tenant that I served a 14 day notice to and they ultimately moved out within the 14 days though the tenant still owed me a lot of money.
+I sued in small claims court and will actually be there this week to inform the judge that the tenant who did not show up to the hearing has defaulted on the judgement to pay and I will be sending a constable to serve a civil arrest warrant (capias) and I’ll continue my fight…

 (Update Feb 2012 – The tenant was ordered to and continues to pay me $100/month until the debt is paid in full)